markussitzmann/cirx/docs/cir-database.md

 ### cir_structure

 This table stores all available structures as CACTVS minimols unique by CACTVS E_HASHISY.
-Because this is a Postgres database the CACTVS hash value has been shifted from 64-bit unsigned to 64-bit signed.
-The table contains all original file record structures which are added during the file registration process and also all structures which are created during structure normalization process (see table _cir_structure_parent_structure_).
+The CACTVS hash values have been shifted from 64-bit unsigned to 64-bit signed (because Postgres supports only this int datatype).
+The table contains all original file record structures which have been added during the file registration process and additionally all (new) structures which have been created during structure normalization process (see table _cir_structure_parent_structure_).

 This table is unique by _hash_.